davidwalter0/k8s-jump/README.md

 ---
 ## script/configure

-validates the presence of prefix and key_type.
+validates the presence of prefix and ssh_key_type.

 A function validate evaluates that the required variables are set.